Phase effects from strong gravitational lensing of gravitational waves: Lensed Binary Inspiral

 We now consider changing the orientation angle $\psi$, which has the effect of rotating the plane of the orbit around the line of sight.
 From Eq.~(\ref{ChivsAngles}), we see that a shift in $\psi$ will induce a shift in $\chi_{\ell m}$.
 If $\Delta \psi$ can be chosen so that $\Delta \chi_{\ell m}=-\pi/2$, we will reproduce the phase of a type II lensed image.
 Notice, however, that a shift in $\psi$ will also rescale the amplitude of the signal according to Eq.~(\ref{AvsAngles}), which can be interpreted as a change in the luminosity distance.

-We emphasize that both the change in $\psi$ and amplitude will depend on angular parameters relative to the detector plane, and therefore different detectors may relate the two lensed images by different shifts of parameters.
+We emphasize that, for type II images, both the change in $\psi$ and amplitude will depend on angular parameters relative to the detector plane, and therefore different detectors may relate the two lensed images by different shifts of parameters.
 Since shifts in $\psi$ change the polarization states of the wave, then if multiple detectors are able to constrain independently both polarizations (and hence constrain $\psi$ well enough), then the detected type II signal will no longer be degenerate with a lensing phase shift.
-In Appendix \ref{app:antenna} we discuss the extent to which the type II image will be degenerate with a single orientation shift $\Delta\psi$ for multiple detectors.
+In Appendix \ref{app:antenna} we discuss the extent to which the type II image will be degenerate with a orientation shift $\Delta\psi$ for multiple detectors, which depends mostly on the binary inclination and works well in general except for binaries close to edge on.
 In the rest of the paper, we focus on the degeneracies for a single detector scenario.
 Note, however, that even for a single detector, the time delay between the multiple images will cause the detector to change its location and orientation with respect to the binary source.
 Therefore, formally, the phase shift degeneracies discussed here will hold with respect to an inertial frame that does not rotate with Earth.
 In principle, one would have to compute $\Delta\psi$ with respect to the source-detector geometry at the time of arrival of each image (which can be achieved using the detectors coordinates and GPS time).
 In practice, the parameter estimation from each event will be typically quoted with respect to the same inertial frame, where both events localizations should agree, and $\Delta\psi$ can be calculated using those localization constraints, and the $\psi$ constraint of the earliest image.

 In the equal-mass binary case, the radiation is dominated by the 22 mode so that there is a single change in $\psi$ that mimics lensing.
 Explicitly, we have \begin{widetext}

 \end{widetext} To obtain $\Delta \psi_{22}$ itself, we employ the arctan branch solution where $\Delta\psi_{22} \in (-\pi/2,0)$ if $\cos(\iota)>0$ else $\in (0,\pi/2)$.
 In addition, the distance with respect to the type I image will be rescaled as